di-uni/bookinspire/README.md

 ## Structures

-- flaktest.py: Act as main server
+- main_server.py: Main server that communicate other servers and client
 - ocr_request.py: Receive data by communicating with Naver API
 - parser.py: Parses the data received from Naver API and sends the desired text